vitorm04/docs.pt-br/docs/core/tools/dotnet-new.md

 - **`--sdk-version <VERSION_NUMBER>`**

-  Especifica a versão do SDK do .NET Core a ser usada no arquivo *global.
-JSON* .
+  Especifica a versão do SDK do .NET Core a ser usada na *global.jsno* arquivo.

 ***